sisl/PyroRL/paper/paper.md

 ### Wind

-We can add wind bias by modifying the convolution filter.
-In our implementation, wind speed affects the probability of neighboring cells igniting the current cell.
-The linear scale is further scaled for each neighboring cell by cosine similarity of vector between direction to neighboring cell to wind direction.
+The spread of wildfire is also influenced by wind.
+This bias is modeled through a linear transformation using two properties.
+First, the wind speed affects the probability of neighboring cells igniting the current cell.
+In addition, for each cell, we calculate the vectors that point in the direction of each neighboring cell.
+We then take the dot product between this vector and the direction of the wind.

 # Features